2025 North Carolina First-Time Homebuyer Programs and Loans

 Home price trends in North Carolina’s major areas

-Home prices in the Charlotte-Concord-Gastonia metro area, the state’s most recognized banking and finance hub, rose 7.62% year-over-year.
-The Greensboro-High Point metro saw an even higher increase at 7.89%.
-In other areas, however, home prices rose much less.
-In the Raleigh-Cary metro, home to the state capital, home prices only rose by 4.99%.
-Homebuyers in the Winston-Salem metro had an even better experience as home prices rose only 3.61% in that area during the same time period.
+Home prices in the Charlotte-Concord-Gastonia metro area — the state’s most recognized banking and finance hub — rose by 4.07% year over year.
+The Greensboro-High Point metro saw an even higher increase at 6.92%.
+In other areas, however, home prices rose by less.
+In the Raleigh-Cary metro — home to the state capital — for example, home prices rose by 3.78%.

 Is there a first-time homebuyer tax credit in North Carolina?

-Yes, there is a first-time homebuyer tax credit in North Carolina called the NC Home Advantage Tax Credit.
-This allows residents to receive a credit for 30% of the interest you pay on your home if it’s an existing home or 50% of the interest for a new home, up to the $2,000 each year.
-However, there is no longer a federal tax credit for first-time homebuyers.
+There’s no longer a federal first-time homebuyer tax credit, but North Carolina offers a homebuyer tax credit called the NC Home Advantage Tax Credit.
+This allows residents to receive a credit for 30% of the interest paid on an existing home or 50% of the interest for a new home, up to the $2,000 each year.

 What are the current mortgage rate trends in North Carolina?